Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 Will office-led workshops be offered online?

-Yes, the office is currently modifying our trainings and workshops to reach as many as possible.
+Yes, the office is providing a variety of virtual trainings and workshops to reach as many as possible.
 Electronic pamphlets will be provided for downloading, which will not require printing, in case students do not have access to printers in their remote location.

-What can students expect when they arrive to campus from the Office of Diversity & Inclusion?
+What can students expect when they arrive to campus from the Office of Student Diversity & Inclusion?

 When students arrive to campus, they can expect our office to welcome them with student-led programs and discussions geared toward advocating for marginalized communities and celebrating intersectional identities.
 Our office provides a multitude of ways for students to connect with one another.
 We believe once a student builds a healthy support system on campus, they are more likely to succeed.